Margaret Stanley, Countess of Derby: Marriage and family

-She later married Thomas Fitzwilliam Le Strange, and in 1563 gave birth to daughter Frances Jenison (née Le Strange) and possibly several other children.

 Disgrace and death

-In 1579, Margaret was arrested after she had been heard discussing a proposed marriage of Queen Elizabeth to the Duke d'Alençon.
+In August 1579, Margaret was arrested after she had been heard discussing a proposed marriage of Queen Elizabeth to the Duke d'Alençon.
 She was opposed to it as it threatened her own possible accession to the crown.
 She was then accused of using sorcery to predict when Elizabeth would die, and even of planning to poison Elizabeth.

 Simply predicting the death of a monarch was a capital offence at the time.
 The countess was put under house arrest.
 She wrote to Francis Walsingham insisting on her innocence.
 She claimed that the accused sorcerer, William Randall, was in fact her physician, who was staying with her because he could cure "sickness and weakness in my body".
 Randall was subsequently executed.
 No charges were brought against the countess, but she was banished from court.
 She wrote repeatedly to the queen complaining that she was in a "black dungeon of sorrow and despair....overwhelmed with heaviness through the loss of your majesty's favour and gracious countenance."
 She continued to be plagued by demands from creditors.

 Margaret died in 1596 without having recovered royal favour, and having outlived her eldest son, Ferdinando.
 Her granddaughter, Lady Anne Stanley, Ferdinando's oldest daughter, inherited her claim.
 Elizabeth I was eventually succeeded by the genealogically senior claimant, James VI of Scotland.